newrelic/nri-prometheus/README.md

  - To get the Infrastructure License key, visit:
    `https://newrelic.com/accounts/<YOUR_ACCOUNT_ID>`.
 It's located in the right sidebar.
 - After updating the yaml file, you need to compile the integration: `GOOS=linux make compile-only`.
-- Once you have it compiled, you need to deploy it in your K8s cluster: `skaffold run`
+- Once you have it compiled, you need to deploy it in your Kubernetes cluster: `skaffold run`

-## Release proccess

-First, run `release.sh` script with the new version that will be released.
-This should update the CHANGELOG, the version stored in the code and the manifest that gets uploaded to the download site.

-Update the `CHANGELOG.md` file in this repository and create a [GH release](https://github.com/newrelic/nri-prometheus/releases/new).
-Use the version of the release as input for the CI Job later on.

-Create a Github release for the version that is about to be released.
-The title of the release should follow the template: `v0.0.0`.
-The changelog of each version should be part of the release description.

-Trigger the [CI Release Job](#pending-link) to build and push the docker image, and to upload the Kubernetes manifest template to download.newrelic.com.